• Home

 It’s not new at all, but Jesus is the new and ultimate example of the old.

-The false teachers on the other hand offered new revelation that was really not new or a revelation at all.
+The false teachers, on the other hand, offered new revelation that was really not new or a revelation at all.
 They called into doubt the old truths yet had no foundation of truth of their own.
 They had nothing new or old to stand on.
 They offered new, hip, relevant, understandings.
 They could tickle the ear of someone wanting temporary comfort.
 Men are easily drawn away from the light into the darkness, especially by someone offering something new.

-If it's "NEW and IMPROVED" we must have it because we've been told we deserve only the finest.
-No one markets the same ole, same ole.
-If a product is unchanged, they market it as retro, original recipe, classic; always a new presentation of the old.
-The false teachers were offering NEW and IMPROVED religion.
-In spite of the marketing it was just another counterfeit presentation from Satan of the same old lies.
+If it's "New and Improved," we think we must have it because we've been told we deserve only the finest.
+No one markets the same old stuff.
+If a product is unchanged, they market it as retro, original recipe, or classic.
+The false teachers were offering new and improved religion.
+In spite of the marketing, it was just another counterfeit presentation from Satan of the same old lies.
 As time passes, false religions come and go.
 The teachings of men come and go.
 Philosophies ebb and tide in popularity.
 Through all those times, through the tide of the wisdom of men, the word of God has never changed.
 John presents the classic, original recipe of religion.
-It's Jesus, the New Covenant that isn't really new at all.
+It's Jesus, the New Covenant, that isn't really new at all.

 1 John 2:9-11

 The one who says he walks in the light but hates his brother is really walking in the dark.
-His hatred reveals his hypocrisy and a dark heart.
-If we don't love our brother it becomes a stumbling block.
+His hatred reveals his hypocrisy and dark heart.
+If we don't love our brother, it becomes a stumbling block.
 If you hate your brother, John said you are blinded by darkness.
-You may think you can see fine but in fact you lack the spiritual knowledge to even recognize you are in the dark.
-John is the man standing in the light.
-He's standing before those in the dark telling them they are in the dark.
-They say, awe John, it's not dark at all.
-All the while they are attempting to lead others and both are stumbling all over the place.
+You may think you can see fine, but in fact, you lack the spiritual knowledge to even recognize you are in the dark.

-Remember John's tests are:
+Remember, John's tests are:

-• Obedience and a moral walk;
+• Obedience and a moral walk.
+(2:4-6)

-• a love for God and fellow man;
+• A love for God and fellow man.
+(2:9-11)

 As professed disciples we have to see how we are holding up.
 How is our obedience to the Lord in a culture that says what you want is all that's important?
 How is your moral walk in a world of moral filth?
 How is your love for God?
 Is it growing?
 Are you learning to love God more each day?
 Are you learning to love your fellow man?
 Can anyone argue that the love for God and fellow man has not declined in the last 20 years?
-Jesus told us that in the end times that many false prophets will rise up and deceive many.
-And because lawlessness will abound, the love of many will grow cold.
-How are you holding up in that kind of economy?
-As the world gets darker in its lawlessness and love grown cold it will be that much harder on the true disciple of Jesus Christ.
-And their very existence will be a testimony to God.

-John is a man who has had an encounter with Jesus Christ while in a fishing boat on the sea of Galilee at 26 years old.
+John was a man who had had an encounter with Jesus Christ while in a fishing boat on the Sea of Galilee at about 26 years old.
 He spent the next 70 years walking in the light.
 There was evidence of that encounter all over his life.
-Just like the hunter with a story, John has a story.
-It's the story of what Jesus had done in his life.
-He had taken this young man right in the middle of mending his nets and the Lord put him to work.
-And in many ways, John was still mending nets as He wrote these words.
+Jesus had taken that young man right in the middle of mending his nets and the Lord put him to work.
+In many ways, John was still mending nets as He wrote these words.
 Many in the church claimed to be disciples of Jesus Christ.
 But they were slipping away.
 There were holes they slipped through and were washed away in the tide.
-John offers the mending to the disciples.
-If you've had an encounter with the Almighty, it's going to leave a mark on your life.
-The marks on a believer's life are obedience and love and belief.
-If these things aren't evident, no one could or should believe you've had an encounter with the God of the universe.
+John offered the mending to the disciples.

 1 John 2:12-14